Hampshire Hikes & Historical Sites

 Leader's Evening Briefing

-Each evening, your tour leader will discuss with you the programme for the following day.
-This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
-If you have concerns on clothing or equipment, this can be discussed then also.
-If you do not wish to join the organised group programme, please let the leader know.
+Each evening, your tour leader will meet with you to review the programme for the next day.
+This is your chance to discuss details and ensure that the planned activities align with your walking ability.
+If you have any concerns about clothing or equipment, feel free to bring them up during this discussion.
+If, for any reason, you prefer not to participate in the organised group programme, please inform your leader.
+Your preferences are important, and your leader is there to make sure your experience aligns with your expectations.

-We fly from London Gatwick to Bari and back with British Airways.
+We fly from London to Bari and back with British Airways.
 The transfer between Bari Airport and the hotel is by road and takes approximately 1 hour.

 There is roughly a 10 minute walk from where our transfer vehicle drops us off in Matera to get to our first hotel.
 Matera although beautiful has many steps to be negotiated hence our transfer vehicle not being able to stop right outside our hotel, however not to worry your main baggage will taken to the hotel for you.

-Should you be making your own flight arrangments the journey from Bari Airport to Matera can be made on public transport.
+Should you be making your own flight arrangements the journey from Bari Airport to Matera can be made on public transport.
 There is a direct bus service operated by Pugliairbus.
 For details please see the following website: www.aeroportidipuglia.it/en/web/10181/bus-pugliairbus-

 On the return there are direct trains from Alberobello to Bari and connections to the airport.

-Booking Your Own Travel Arrangements?
+Booking Your Own Travel Arrangements

-Before finalising any independent travel arrangements, please check with us first - especially if doing so 12 weeks or more before your intended date of travel.
-If you do intend to join your holiday locally please do tell us at least 14 weeks in advance.
+Before finalizing any independent travel arrangements, especially if you're doing so 12 weeks or more before your intended travel date, please check with us first to ensure your holiday has been cleared to operate.
+If you plan to join your holiday locally, kindly inform us at least 14 weeks in advance.

-If you are joining and leaving your holiday overseas we assume, unless you advise us otherwise, that you will join and leave the holiday at your hotel.
+If you're joining and leaving your holiday overseas, we assume, unless you specify otherwise, that you will join and leave the holiday at your hotel.

-Although airport transfers are not included for those making their own independent travel arrangements, if you wish to join the group at the overseas airport, depending on your flight arrival time, you may be able to be included on the group's transfer.
-Please contact us at least 5 weeks before departure for more details.
+Although airport transfers are not included for those making independent travel arrangements, you may have the option to join the group at the overseas airport, depending on your flight arrival time.
+If interested, contact us at least 5 weeks before departure for more details.

-Please note that your flight must arrive within 30 minutes of the group flight to be able to join the group transfer.
-We also need your flight number, arrival time and departure point so that the group leader is able to meet up with you.
+Please be aware that your flight must arrive within 30 minutes of the group flight to be eligible for the group transfer.
+Additionally, we'll need your flight number, arrival time, and departure point to ensure the group leader can meet up with you.
+If you have a mobile, please ensure we have the number, and it is turned on while you are traveling for effective communication.

 Luggage Allowance & Travel Documents

-For all those booking a flight or rail inclusive holiday, details of your travel arrangements and baggage allowance will be confirmed in your travel documents, sent to you approximately 10 days prior to departure.
+If you're booking a flight or rail inclusive holiday, rest assured that details of your travel arrangements and baggage allowance will be clearly outlined in your 'Final Travel Documents'.
+These will be sent to you approximately 10 days before your departure, ensuring you have all the necessary information for a smooth and well-prepared journey.

 Personal Details Check

-General Passport Advice
+European Passport Advice

 Non British Passport holders should consult the host country’s embassy for applicable passport and visa entry requirements.